In film on alternative car fuels, former Shell executive speaks out

 "Americans will drive more, enjoy their mobility, and pollute less," Hofmeister said.
 "Not a bad shift."

-The movie, which was produced by film studio Submarine Deluxe as well as Fuel Freedom, opens in select theaters in New York and Los Angeles on Friday.
+The movie, which was produced by film studio Submarine Deluxe as well as Fuel Freedom, opens in select theatres in New York and Los Angeles on Friday.

 (Reporting by Lucas Iberico Lozada; Editing by Terry Wade and Leslie Adler)